allenrattler/AllenRattler-Analytics-Portfolio/README.md

 ## Project Overview

+**Synthetic Data Disclaimer:** All payer names, claims, financial figures, denial rates, recovery rates, procedure codes, findings, and recommendations in this project are based on synthetic data created solely for educational and portfolio purposes.
+They do not represent actual performance by any insurer, healthcare organization, patient, or other entity.

 Hospitals lose billions of dollars every year to insurance claim denials.
 Most of that loss is invisible — buried in disconnected spreadsheets, siloed across departments, and discovered only after the window to appeal has closed.

 This project builds an end-to-end analytical pipeline that surfaces the full shape of that problem: which payers are denying the most revenue, which internal departments are contributing to it, whether the appeals process is working, what the total financial damage looks like month over month, and — most importantly — which claims are most likely to be denied before they are ever submitted.